ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 of the open web and is standardized across Web browsers according to W3C specifications.
-Previously, the development of various parts of CSS specification was done synchronously, which allowed the versioning of the latest recommendations.
-You might have heard about CSS1, CSS2.1, or even CSS3.
-There will never be a CSS3 or a CSS4; rather, everything is now just "CSS" with individual CSS modules having version numbers. @web_mozilla_developer_css
+Previously, the development of various parts of CSS specification was done synchronously, which allowed the versioning of the latest recommendations, like CSS1, CSS2.1, etc. There will never be a CSS3 or a CSS4;
+rather, everything is now just "CSS" with individual CSS modules having version numbers. @web_mozilla_developer_css

 *JavaScript* (JS) is a lightweight interpreted (or just-in-time compiled) programming language with first-class functions.
 While it is most well-known as